US$39.95 US$33.96 US$39.95 US$33.96

 Getting started: Thoroughly wash your hands with soap and water before using your Lily Cup™.
 Before first use, fully submerge your Lily Cup™ in boiling water for 5 to 8 minutes.

 Light to heavy ﬂow

 Light to medium ﬂow

-Childbirth can often affect the shape of the vagina and weaken pelvic floor tone, size B is recommended to all women who have given birth naturally.
+Childbirth can often affect the shape of the vagina and weaken pelvic floor tone.
+Size B is recommended to all women who have given birth vaginally.

-The pelvic floor muscles, also known as vaginal muscles, play an important role when wearing a menstrual cup because they are the muscles which hold the cup in place.
-Like any other muscle group, as we age they lose elasticity, often through pregnancy or hormonal changes.
-If you have been diagnosed with a weak pelvic floor or with a pelvic floor disorder such as incontinence, we recommend that you use size B.
+The pelvic floor muscles, also known as vaginal muscles, play an important role when wearing a menstrual cup because they determine the width of the vaginal canal and are the muscles that hold the cup in place.
+Like any other muscle group, as we age they lose elasticity, and are often affected by pregnancy or hormonal changes.
+If you know you have a weaker pelvic floor, (for example, if you experience bladder leaks or have lost vaginal tone) we recommend that you use size B.